devkristie/portfolio/README.md

 ### User Instructions

-This section is dedicated to providing clear instructions for non-coders on how to use your product or project.
+This section is dedicated to providing clear instructions for non-coders on how to use my product or project.
 Follow these steps to get started:

 **Getting Started:**